 Bottom line: not every infidelity leads to divorce.
 The discovery of a partner’s extramarital sex life can provide an opportunity for couples to deal with underlying issues they’ve avoided for years.
 Some report that their relationship is actually better because the commitment to working through their difficulties strengthened their bond and proved they have a marriage worth saving.

 Do you have questions about the legal side of sex addiction, infidelity and your marriage?
-Please contact us today to schedule your free confidential consultation with one of our skilled family law attorneys.
+Please contact us today to schedule your confidential consultation with one of our skilled family law attorneys.
 We understand your concerns and can help.

 Three Ways Cheating Can Affect Your Divorce Settlement